 Note: See the Two Compartment Model with Absorption for Tut Script used to generate results in this section.

-Fig. 2.9: Compartment diagram for a two compartment model with absorption
+Fig. 2.9: Compartment diagram for a two compartment model with absorption which also has a closed-form shortcut:

 The resulting DERIVATIVES section is: